gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 Immunofluorescence analysis of mean SMC4 fluorescence in the thresholded chromatin mask for central Z-slices for control and SMC4 depleted prometaphase chromosomes.
 Single cells analysed.

 The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates the mean SMC4 fluorescence in the segmented mask for the conditions of interest.
 Single cells analysed.
 The notebooks can be found here: [notebook]().

-### (e)
-Analysis of the amount of sister chromatid separation in HeLa cells labelled on one sister chromatid with F-ara-EdU, synchronised to prometaphase and subsequently acutely depleted of SMC4 for either 2h or 4h.

-The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
-The output is the mean SCC per cell.
-The notebooks can be found here: [notebook]().

 ## Fig. 5 - Genomic range of sister chromatid resolution